I WRITE STUFF

 So I’m in the South of France badlands and this cowboy tour guide is giving us a French-only tour of the bull ranch.
 I’m in a hay wagon parked mid-pasture with about thirty Germans, and they’re dying at whatever comedy routine he’s nailing.
 I’m getting about every fifth word.
 Some of that is I’m distracted by the horned mass coming up in numbers behind the cowboy guy.
 He can’t stop crushing his routine.

-This is lived lived, everybody.
+This is life lived, everybody.

 These are moments that inspire me.